-Nodin Child and Family Intervention Services (Nodin CFI) has been providing mental health services all along during this COVID-19 pandemic, either by phone/Ontario Telemedicine Network, or in-person counselling at our main office.
-The majority of staff started tele-working on March 23, 2020 while a selected amount remained at the worksite.
-We are in the process of planning on how to return to normal practice, however currently the below details each of Nodin’s services and how they are supporting clients and communities right now.
+Nodin Mental Health Services has been providing mental health services all along during this COVID-19 pandemic, either by phone/Ontario Telemedicine Network, or in-person counselling at our main office.
+All staff are back in the office and below details each of Nodin’s services and how they are supporting clients and communities currently.
 Please disregard any previous service updates from Nodin CFI as phone numbers, for example, changed.

 Nodin’s main reception continues to operate, connecting callers to services and staff.
 The number for reception is 807-737-4011 and toll-free number is 1-800-446-7863.